BelkaDev/Mustream/README.md

 Queue up any track/album/playlist from the spotify library.

 ## Usage :
-type a song title or artist name for a quick search. </br>
+Type a song title or artist name for a quick search. </br>
-add prefix Album/Playlist for respective results. </br>
+Add prefix Album/Playlist for respective results. </br>
-you can direcly input a playlist URL. </br>
+You can direcly input a playlist URL. </br>
 Spotify client must be running, there are many ways to hide </br>
 it, depending your DE/WM. (cf. below)